 |If you have a rice cooker and a Crock-Pot you can

 start this meal anytime and come back to it when you’re ready!

 There is really only one semi-difficult step in this whole process and since it is something that people might not be familiar with, I want to go over it here first.
 I’m talking about the process of roasting peppers.
 There are two ways to do this so I’m going to go over both.
 The first is to roast your peppers in an open flame.
 This can only be done on gas stove-tops or on a grill/bbq but is much faster and can add some extra flavor.
 For this method, I usually shove a fork into the stem end of a pepper and set it right into the flame.
 Turn every couple minutes to ensure an even roast.

 The second way to roast peppers is in the oven.
 For this method, you want to preheat your oven to 400 degrees F. Rub your peppers with oil and place them on a baking sheet on the top rack in your oven.
 Turn every 5 minutes or so to ensure an even roast.
 The peppers are done when all sides look cooked and the skin is bubbly and starting to brown.

-Using either method, once your peppers are roasted and while they are still hot, place them in a container with a lid or in a bowl covered with plastic wrap and let them sit for about 15 minutes.
-This helps separate the skin from the fruit of the pepper and lets them cool down a bit so they are easier to peel.
-When they are ready, you can bring your roasted peppers over to a cutting board and remove the stem and seeds and peel like in the picture above.
+Using either method, once your peppers are roasted and while they are still hot, place them in a container with a lid or in a bowl covered with plastic wrap.
+Let them sit for about 15 minutes.
+This helps separate the skin from the fruit of the pepper.
+It also lets them cool down a bit so they are easier to peel.
+When they are ready, bring your roasted peppers over to a cutting board and remove the stem and seeds.
+Peel them like in the picture above.